 Career Pathways connect progressive levels of coursework to allow students to build upon their education.
 Each step in the pathway connects with employment options and provides the opportunity for advancement to higher levels.
 The Information Technology - Systems Administration Specialist program includes the following pathway option:

 - 30-150-4 IT Network Technician Technical Diploma

 - Complete application form and submit with fee (fee waiver may apply if previously completed)

 - Complete Accuplacer entrance assessment to determine placement (waiver may apply with acceptable alternative test scores and/or postsecondary degree completion)

-- Complete admissions interview with a WITC counselor (above requirements should be completed prior to interview)
+- Complete admissions meeting with a WITC counselor (above requirements should be completed prior to meeting)

 Program OutcomesEmployers will expect graduates of the Information Technology - Systems Administrative Specialist program to be able to:

 - Demonstrate customer service skills as an IT Professional

 The estimated total program cost for the two-year Information Technology - Systems Administrative Specialist program is $10,173 (does not include books).
 This program is eligible for financial aid.
 View more information on program and costs.